Everything about IPO data rooms - documents, costs, and setup

 Fourth, it saves time.
 PwC notes that companies typically spend three to six months preparing IPO materials.
 Having everything organized in a VDR from the start keeps that timeline from running long because someone can't find a document or a wrong version gets sent.

 You don't need to wait until your IPO to start building your data room.
-Start organizing your documents now on Ellty free plan - no credit card, no demo call, just sign up and go.
+Start organizing your documents now on Ellty free plan.
+No credit card, no demo call, just sign up and go.

 Is a VDR mandatory for an IPO?

 Technically, no specific law says you must use a virtual data room.
-But practically, yes - you'll need one.
+But practically, yes, you'll need one.
 Here's why.

 Underwriters require organized, controlled access to hundreds of documents.
 Regulators like the SEC expect transparent, well-structured document disclosure.
 Your legal team needs audit logs showing what was shared and when.
 All of that is nearly impossible to manage manually at IPO scale.